zrs233/ursula/README.md

 # Pre-Requisites

 Ursula requires that you have access to a minimum of 3 hosts running ubuntu 12.04, and you can ssh to them from your workstation.

+## Dev/Test Environment Running on VMs / Vagrant
+Please see [this doc](https://github.com/blueboxgroup/ursula/blob/master/doc/dev-test.md) for more information on getting started.

 # Setup